 The Agenda for the workshop includes, among other things, the legal framework for prospecting and exploration for polymetallic sulphides and cobalt-rich ferromanganese crusts deposits in the Area, and the available information on the geologic characteristics and geographic distribution of these resources in the Area.
 It also includes a perspective on the technological issues that have to be resolved for the international community to benefit from them, including competition from land-based sources of the metals of commercial interest.
-The agenda also contains presentations on supply and demand for the metals of China, which I think will be very informative.
+The agenda also contains presentations on supply and demand for the metals of commercial interest and a presentation on supply and demand issues in the People's Republic of China, which I think will be very informative.
 Other presentations include costs associated with environmental protection, which is a key mandate of the Authority, in particular that the Authority should protect the Area from activities related to prospecting, exploration and mining.
 The final presentations and discussions will be on hypothetical ventures for crusts and sulphides deposits mining in the Area.
 We will then break into working groups to examine the effects of the systems proposed in the draft Regulations for the participation of the Authority in both types of mining ventures.